Logitech lifts annual forecasts for third time as quarterly profit soars

-(Reuters) - Logitech International on Tuesday raised its annual forecasts and reported a nearly three-fold jump in quarterly adjusted operating income, benefiting from a pandemic-driven boost in demand for work-from-home products and gaming accessories.
+(Reuters) - Logitech International on Tuesday raised its annual forecasts and reported a more than three-fold jump in quarterly adjusted operating income, benefiting from a pandemic-driven boost in demand for work-from-home products and gaming accessories.

 The computer peripherals maker is raising the 2021 outlook for sales growth and profit for the third time.
 It now expects sales growth for the full year at 57% to 60% in constant currency terms and adjusted operating income of $1.05 billion.